zonaylc/student_mat_EDA/README.md

 * Generate violin plots for all three periods of grades (in one plot).
 * Plot a bar chart for the 'address','traveltime' and `G3' variables.
 * Creat a new variable 'Gmean', which is the mean of 'G1', 'G2','G3'.
-Plot the densities of `Gmean', separately according to the variable `school' (display the density curves in the same figure).
+Plot the densities of 'Gmean', separately according to the variable `school' (display the density curves in the same figure).
 * Plot the scatter plot of 'G1' and 'G2', 'G1' and 'G3', 'G2' and 'G3'.